 What do blood tests cost?

 Costs of various blood tests vary, but Medicare generally covers all or part of the cost.
-Most tests are bulk-billed for concession card holders.
+Most tests are bulk-billed.
 If money is a worry for you, call the laboratory (the number will be on your form) and ask how much the tests cost and how much Medicare covers.

 A tool to help you create a question list for your doctor’s appointment.
 Go to the Question Builder, prepare your list, then print or email it so you remember what you want to ask.